 Australian skincare label Aesop has a reputation for products that make our homes – and the people within it – smell nice.
 And while its utilitarian packaging and the fit-out of its stores has always been a priority for the brand, it hadn’t moved into the design space proper – until now.

-On September 24, Aesop will release its first piece of design for interiors, an oil burner made from solid brass and which weighs a substantial one kilogram – a move Aesop says combines its passion for design, function and scent in one.
+Aesop has released its first piece of design for interiors, an oil burner made from solid brass and which weighs a substantial one kilogram – a move Aesop says combines its passion for design, function and scent in one.

 The idea – and the design itself – was almost four years in the making and came about in an informal discussion between Aesop founder Dennis Paphitis and long-time Aesop collaborator (and Sydney-based) Henry Wilson, who designed two Sydney stores for the group, in Balmain and Crows Nest.